Fraser-Fort George Regional Hospital District

 • Valemount Health Centre

-Infrastrucure funding for UHNBC patient care tower
+Infrastructure funding for UHNBC patient care tower

-Background information on RHDs and the project
+Background on regional hospital districts and the UHNBC project

 Funding healthcare projects